-At the turn of the twentieth century, French artist Jean-Marc Côté visualised a futuristic vision of a classroom in the year 2000.
+At the turn of the twentieth century, French artist Jean-Marc Côté visualized a futuristic vision of a classroom in the year 2000.
 At School, shown at the 1900 Paris World Exhibition, depicts a brave new world of mass education that harnessed the power of technology and automation, with the teacher now a machine operator, and students passive vessels ready to ‘receive’ information.

 Jean-Marc Côté paints a picture of a false revolution, not dissimilar to the advent of eLearning in the workplace and higher education.
 Similar to antiquated classroom practices, traditional macro eLearning methods reflect a model of instruction that is passive rather than active; it’s about showing and telling rather than involving.

 Similarly, in schools up until the 1960s and 70s, student-automatons were required to regurgitate data and facts without question.
 In this ‘factory’ or ‘banking’ system of education, engaging students was not the main game, and nor was the fostering of soft skills, such as problem-solving and critical thinking, now highly valued in our knowledge economy.
 Eventually, educational theory and what was happening in classrooms caught up to the demands of a changing society and workplace.
-Students were humanised, their experiences mattered, and their powers of critical thought became paramount.
+Students were humanized, their experiences mattered, and their powers of critical thought became paramount.
 A progressive education revolution was taking place and articulated by pedagogical theorists such as Paulo Freire and John Dewey, who reframed education as a tool of empowerment and social transformation.
 It was a revolution in every sense of the word.

 Take a look at any lesson plan these days.
 Good teachers intuitively hook students in at the start of a class by linking content to the real world.
 Good teachers will set precise and measurable learning goals, and chunk down content and application activities into bite-size pieces, ideally into ten-minute segments or less.
 Microlearning in action.